m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

       - Cost

 - `Proprioceptive` :
-  - **GNSS (Global Navigation Satellite Systems)** :
+  - **GNSS (Global Navigation Satellite Systems)** (examples include):
     - GPS (Global Positioning System) with variable Range  : 5 to 10m
     - Galileo : more accurated than GPS
-    - GNSS receivers are used to measure ego vehicle position, velocity and heading
+    - GNSS receivers are used to measure:
-      - varying accuracies: RTK, PPP, DGPS
+      - ego vehicle position,
+      - velocity and
+      - (sometimes) heading
-      - the accuracy depends a lot on the actual positioning methods and the corrections used
+    - the accuracy depends a lot on the actual positioning methods and the corrections used: RTK, PPP, DGPS

   - **IMU (Inertial Measurement Units)** :
     - angular rotation rate
     - acceleration
-    - heading (IMU, GPS) : the most important of vehicle control
     - combined measurements can be used to estimate the 3D orientation of the vehicle
+      - heading (determined from combined information from IMU, GPS) : the most important of vehicle control

   - **WHEEL ODOMETRY** :
-    - Tracks wheel velocities and orientation
+    - Tracks wheel rates of rotation and orientation
     - Uses these to calculate overall speed and orientation of car
       - Speed accuracy
       - position drift (heading rate)